 Below are links to various summer research programs for undergraduates.
 Many programs target students in the summer between their junior and senior years.
-Some programs are open to students following their sophomore year (with appropriate background) and other programs specifically target students in the summer following their sophomore year.
+Some programs are open to students following their sophomore year (with appropriate background) and a few programs specifically target students in the summer following their sophomore year.

 To apply for a Summer Research Award, you will need to write a research proposal.
 Generally, this will involve finding a faculty member who is willing to guide your research.
 Many faculty members in the department have ideas for student research projects.
 If you are interested, start asking around.